VulcanJS/vulcan-docs/source/tutorial-customizing.md

 ## Strings & Internationalization

 Another common need is changing the wording of a specific string.
-Nova uses the [react-intl](https://github.com/yahoo/react-intl) library to make every string in the default components customizable and translatable.
+Vulcan uses the [react-intl](https://github.com/yahoo/react-intl) library to make every string in the default components customizable and translatable.

 ```js
 import { addStrings } from 'meteor/nova:core';